The special concave toric domain for the rotating Kepler problem

-The Ligon-Schaaf regularization helps us to regularize the collisions.
-The Ligon-Schaaf regularization is a symplectomorphism that maps the solutions of the planar Kepler problem to the geodesics on the sphere $S^2$.
-Moreover, in contrast to the Belbruno-Moser-Osipov regularization \cite{key-9}\cite{key-10}, the Ligon-Schaaf regularization do not change time and one can think of the Ligon-Schaaf regularization a global variant of Delaunay variables.
+The Ligon-Schaaf regularization is an effective method for regulating collisions.
+It is a symplectomorphism that maps the solutions of the planar Kepler problem to the geodesics on the sphere $S^2$.
+Unlike the Belbruno-Moser-Osipov regularization \cite{key-9}\cite{key-10}, the Ligon-Schaaf regularization does not change time.
+One can think of the Ligon-Schaaf regularization as a global variant of Delaunay variables.

-Here we consider the negative energy of the system and dimension $n=2$.
-Any way, the Ligon-Schaaf symplectomorphism works for positive and dimension $n$ as same as the Belbruno-Moser-Osipov regularization.
+Here we consider the negative energy of the system in dimension $n=2$.
+However, the Ligon-Schaaf symplectomorphism is applicable for positive energy and any dimension $n$, just like the Belbruno-Moser-Osipov regularization.